lucasktlee/posts/drafts/pe-co-investments.md

 The due diligence process for a co-investment will differ from that which might be expected for a direct investment or for a fund investment; indeed, one can say that it is a midway point between the two.
 Compared to due diligence on a direct investment that the co-investor is making, it will necessarily be less comprehensive.
 Compared to due diligence on a fund investment, it will necessarily include a substantial analysis of the due diligence done by the sponsor on the portfolio company.

+The first step of due diligence for prospective co-investors is to read—thoroughly—all the materials prepared for the sponsor by its advisers.
+Where there are issues raised in the materials that have not been resolved, ask the sponsor for their rationale for not resolving the issue.
+Speak to the investment team at the sponsor.
+Understand the thought processes behind their decisions.

+The second step is to determine, based on the evaluation of the sponsor, whether the co-investor should supplement the sponsor’s work with their own independent evaluations (including engaging professional advisers of their own to

 In my experience, while relying on the sponsor’s diligence is often a reasonable option if the sponsor is an experienced investor in the industry and geography of the portfolio company, there are times when it can fail.
+In an emerging market like one of the <abbr title="Brazil, Russia, India, China">BRIC</abbr> countries, one can never be too cautious when evaluating the due diligence materials prepared by the sponsor.
+Indeed, in some cases it can pay to do independent due diligence on a portfolio company and its management.
+This was the case for one of the firm’s least successful Asian co-investments, which was done as a co-investment in a company in one of the <abbr>BRIC</abbr> countries with a large North American private equity investor as the sponsor.

 ## Conclusion